solid-design-system/solid/CONTRIBUTING.md

 > Note: The pipeline checks the last commit and sets one of 3 possible deployment type.
 This step ensures that a new version is deployed only when there is a new release and only the docs are deployed if there are docs-only changes.
 Otherwise, it would overwrite the current version with new code.
 The 3 types are:
 >
-> - `code`: This type is set when the last commit message starts with `chore(release/components)` it deploys to the CDN
+> - `code`: This type is set when the last commit message starts with `chore(release/components):` (coming from a semantic-release version bump) and it deploys everything to the CDN
-> - `docs`: This type is set when the last commit message starts with 'docs:' and deploys only the Storybook to the CDN
+> - `docs`: This type is set when the last commit message starts with `docs:` and deploys only the Storybook to the CDN
 > - `none`: This type is set when the last commit message starts with anything else and skips deployment to the CDN.

 4. For the main branch, the pipeline utilizes the 'push-to-storage-main.template.yml' template to deploy the code to the CDN.
 This template deploys the code into different folders to provide wildcard URLs: